Ultimate Guide To WordPress RSS

 (Copy the feed URL)

-Next, go to your Widgets section and paste the feed into a new RSS widget …
+Next, go to your Widgets panel and paste the feed into an RSS widget …

 WP RSS Widget